ed-syspertec/Virtel/docs/manuals/virtel/Virtel457CN/connectivity_guide.rst

 .. _#_bookmark94:

-**2.4.14 Definition of a X25 GATE Non Fast-Connect line**
+Definition of a X25 GATE Non Fast-Connect line
+""""""""""""""""""""""""""""""""""""""""""""""

 An X25 GATE Non Fast-Connect line establishes a connection between VIRTEL and an X25 line connected to an IBM 3745 communications controller.
 Across this type of line, VIRTEL handles incoming and outgoing calls to and from the X25 network.
 Activation of this type of line requires the presence of the GATE and MINITEL parameters in the VIRTCT.

 |image42|

-*Fig. 42 - Definition of an X25 GATE non-Fast Connect line*
+*Definition of an X25 GATE non-Fast Connect line*

 Remote ident
     Name of the MCH LU generated by NPSI.